avolab/episystem-workshop/scChIC-seq_tutorial.md

 We could see in the scChIC-seq data some enriched regions that differ across samples.
 We now would like to call these regions to obtain their coordinates, using `hiddenDomains`.
 Perhaps the number of peaks predicted in each region across each sample may be clues to what cell type each sample is.

-Go back to CoCalc, and using the terminal go to the directory `EpiSyStem_Workshop_Files/sorted_bams_filtered` (in case you are not there).
+Go back to CoCalc, and using the terminal go to the directory (in case you are not there):

+`EpiSyStem_Workshop_Files/sorted_bams_filtered`

 > ###  Hands-on: Peak calling with  `hiddenDomains`
 >